 Reno Historical Platform

 The Reno Historical project is built using Curatescape, a mobile framework for the Omeka archival content management system.
-Curatescape was created and is maintained through a partnership between Cleveland State University's Center for Public History + Digital Humanities, DXY Solutions, and Epstein Design Partners.
+Curatescape was created and is maintained by the Cleveland State University Center for Public History + Digital Humanities.

 This project was made possible in part by Nevada Humanities and the Institute of Museum and Library Services, Grant #45310-13, awarded by the Nevada State Library and Archives.
 Additional support was provided by the Historic Reno Preservation Society.